YDance (Scottish Youth Dance)

 Carolyn has also been Administrator for Winged Horse Touring Productions, IPB Productions and Spontaneous Combustions, and was Chair of the Independent Theatre Council in Scotland from 1996 – 1998 and a member of the UK ITC Board of Directors.
 She is Chair of Surge, a company which develops street arts, physical theatre and circus in Scotland, and is a Trustee of People Dancing (Foundation for Community Dance).

-Lucy is the Director of the Scottish Drama Training Network.
-She joined SDTN in 2016 following ten years as Head of Creative Learning with the Lyceum Theatre Company, Edinburgh and two years as Principal Officer Creative Learning (Performing Arts) with City of Edinburgh Council.
+Lucy is an Arts Consultant specialising in Creative Learning.
+Lucy was the Director of the Scottish Drama Training Network from 2016 - 2020, and she joined SDTN following ten years as Head of Creative Learning with the Lyceum Theatre Company, Edinburgh and two years as Principal Officer Creative Learning (Performing Arts) with City of Edinburgh Council.

 Lucy has worked in both the performing arts and education sectors in Scotland, creating, developing and producing opportunities for young people to experience high quality engagement with the Performing Arts and to develop their own creative skills.